VanessaBach/VanessaBach/README.md

 [We-mu](https://github.com/VanessaBach/wemu): A social network designed to connect people through musical taste, using Spotify's API.
 The website page: [http://www.we-mu.com/].

-[Board for us](https://github.com/VanessaBach/boards_for_us): Ruby on Rails/JS/HTML/CSS.
-A surfboard rental website, where the customer can perform an advanced search considering parameters of interest.
+[Board for us](https://github.com/VanessaBach/boards_for_us): A surfboard rental website, where the customer can perform an advanced search considering parameters of interest.
 The website page: [http://board-for-us.herokuapp.com/].

-[PodCasTr](https://github.com/VanessaBach/PodCasTr): TypeScript/JS/CSS.
-PodCasTr is an App developed from scratch in five days during Next Level Week (NLW) - 5 Edition, promoted by RocketSea, to access and listen podcats.
+[PodCasTr](https://github.com/VanessaBach/PodCasTr): PodCasTr is an App developed from scratch in five days during Next Level Week (NLW) - 5 Edition, promoted by RocketSea, to access and listen podcats.

-[oceanobsbrasil-api](https://github.com/VanessaBach/oceanobsbrasil-api): Ruby on Rails/JS/HTML/CSS/API.
-API created to acess OceanObs database.
+[oceanobsbrasil-api](https://github.com/VanessaBach/oceanobsbrasil-api): API created to acess OceanObs database.